databendlabs/databend/docs/doc/14-sql-commands/10-dml/dml-replace.md

 <FunctionDescription description="Introduced: v1.1.55"/>

-REPLACE INTO either inserts a new row into a table or updates an existing row if the row already exists with the following data:
+REPLACE INTO can either insert multiple new rows into a table or update existing rows if those rows already exist, using the following sources of data:

 - Direct values
 - Query results
 - Staged files

-When a row with the specified [conflict key](#what-is-conflict-key) already exists in the table, REPLACE INTO will replace that existing row with the new data provided.
-However, if the row does not exist, a new row will be inserted into the table with the specified data.
+REPLACE INTO updates existing rows when a specified [conflict key](#what-is-conflict-key) is found in the table and inserts new rows if the conflict key is not present.

 :::tip atomic operations
 Databend ensures data integrity with atomic operations.
 Inserts, updates, replaces, and deletes either succeed completely or fail entirely.